Dunyvaig Castle

 Dunyvaig Castle (Dùn Naomhaig, Anglicised Fort of the galleys, also known as Dunnyveg) is located on the south side of Islay, in Argyll, Scotland, on the shore of Lagavulin Bay, 4 km from Port Ellen.
 The castle was once a naval base of the Lord of the Isles, chiefs of Clan Donald.
 It was held by the chiefs of the Clan MacDonald of Dunnyveg.

 History

 12th century

-A castle was built by Somerled, King of the Isles, on top of a fort or dun on a rocky promontory jutting into Lagavulin Bay.
+A castle was built by Somerled, King of the Isles, on top of a fort or dún on a rocky promontory jutting into Lagavulin Bay.

 13th and 14th centuries

 The castle was held by the Macdonalds, Lords of the Isles, Somerled's descendants, specifically, Angus Mor Macdonald and his sons, Alexander Og and Angus Og.
 They used Lagavulin Bay as an anchorage for their fleet of galleys.

 15th and 16th centuries

 Forfeited in 1493, the castle passed to the MacIans of Ardnamurchan.
 The MacIans were descended from John Macdonald, younger brother of Angus Og Macdonald, Lord of the Isles and friend of Robert the Bruce, and suffered when that clan was punished for the 1501-1506 insurrection of Black Donald; the castle was transferred to a branch of the Campbells.
 In 1545, however, the MacDonald holdings in Islay and Jura were restored to them.

-Mary, Queen of Scots planned a visit to Argyll in June 1563.
-Agnes Campbell, the wife of James MacDonald of Dunyvaig, gave the queen a "marvellous fair" costume of "Hyeland apparell".
+Mary, Queen of Scots, planned a visit to Argyll in June 1563.
+Lady Agnes Campbell, the wife of James MacDonald of Dunyvaig, gave the queen a "marvellous fair" costume of "Hyeland apparell".
 In 1598, the castle was kept by John Stewart of Arskok who was given £3000 Scots yearly for the expenses.